Abdulmajeed-Tawfiq/Abdulmajeed-Tawfiq/README.md

 - 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with HTML, CSS, JavaScript, and ReactJS or anything related to FrontEnd development.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
-- 👨‍💻 Check out my portfolio at to see some of the projects I've worked on.
+- 👨‍💻 Check out my <a href="https://abdulmajeed.vercel.app" target="_blank">PORTFOLIO</a> to see some of the projects I've worked on.

 ### Connect with Me :

 <a href="https://linkedin.com/in/abdulmajeed-tawfik" target="_blank"><img src="https://img.shields.io/badge/abdulmajeed-blue?style=for-the-badge&logo=Linkedin&logoColor=white"/></a>
 <a href="https://t.me/Abdulmajeed234" target="_blank"><img src="https://img.shields.io/badge/abdulmajeed-blue?style=for-the-badge&logo=Telegram&logoColor=white"/></a>

 ### 🛠 &nbsp;Tech Stack
 ![JavaScript](https://img.shields.io/badge/-JavaScript-05122A?style=flat&logo=javascript)&nbsp;
 ![HTML](https://img.shields.io/badge/-HTML-05122A?style=flat&logo=HTML5)&nbsp;